orovinskiy/UniversityTutors/README.md

  - Make sure overwrite is on If doesnt work change it to all the files `<Directory /var/www/> AllowOverride All </Directory>`

 ### Deployment Steps
+*Remember to change the encryption keys on server*
  - Delete existing html contents
  - Clone new files into html folder
  - Composer install
+ - index.php link to the server config file